 - If your meeting is long, take breaks.

-- Use additional icebreakers to engage attendees who stay at their desks.
+- Use additional icebreakers or icebreaker jokes to engage attendees who stay at their desks.

 Want more tips?
 Try hacking some of these techniques for acting on camera.

 Step 7: Don’t just end your virtual meeting—close it